1963: The Beatles began their first tour of Sweden playing at the Nya Aulan, Sundstavagen in Karistad.

 1974: The Rolling Stones released their version of “Ain’t Too Proud to Beg,” a song originally recorded by The Temptations in 1966, as the second single from their twelfth British and fourteenth American studio album, It’s Only Rock ‘n Roll.

-1974: Bob Marley and The Wailers released their first album, Natty Dread.
+1974: Bob Marley and The Wailers released their seventh album, Natty Dread.
 It was the first album Marley recorded without Peter Tosh and Bunny Wailer, who he had previously recorded with as The Wailers.

 1975: Three weeks after its UK release, the Who’s seventh studio LP, The Who By Numbers, was issued in the US.